computergeek1507/PB_16/Diff_Expansion/README.md

 The Diff Expansion is a four port Differental Reciever output boardfor the PB16.
 It works with Smart and Dumb Differental Recievers.
 All the design files are open source and available on github.

+To order, upload the "GERBER-Diff_Expansion.zip" file in the "jlcpcb\gerber" folder to jlcpcb.com.

 ## [Part BOM](https://github.com/computergeek1507/PB_16/raw/master/Diff_Expansion/Diff_Expansion.ods)

 ![Image of Diff Expansion](https://github.com/computergeek1507/PB_16/raw/master/Diff_Expansion/Diff_Expansion.png)